Dead Mule Submissions and more…

-"No good Southern fiction is complete without a dead mule."
+"No good Southern writing is complete without a dead mule."

 Hey ya’ll.
 I sent an email to those of you out there with submissions sitting in the Submittable hopper for the last eight months or more.
 Basically, if you submitted…